 Given two networks $G_1,G_2$, let the node sets $V_1,V_2$ represent $n_1$ and $n_2$ proteins respectively, and the edge sets $E_1,E_2$ represent protein-protein interactions (PPIs).
 Assuming (without loss of generality) that $n_1\le n_2$, a pairwise global network alignment (PGNA) is a 1-to-1 mapping $f:V_1\rightarrow V_2$ in which every node in $V_1$ is mapped to exactly one node in $V_2$.

 Once an alignment is specified, we need to measure the extent to which functionally similar proteins have been mapped to each other.
 Many existing methods evaluate their alignments using GO terms from the Gene Ontology \cite{GO}, and most often evaluate the functional similarity of each pair of aligned proteins independent of all the others, and then average across the pairs.
-While the score of each pair may be meaningful, taking an average assumes that each pair is independent of all the others.
+While the score of each pair may be meaningful, taking an average across pairs assumes that each pair is independent of all the others.
 This is not true because the pairings themselves are inter-dependent via the alignment itself, which is built globally.
 For example, in a 1-to-1 alignment, each node in each network can appear at most once across the entire alignment, a property which destroys the independence assumption needed for a meaningful average across aligned protein pairs; we discuss this problem in more detail in \S \ref{sec:pairIteration}.

-There are other considerations as well: most GO terms have inter-dependencies with most other GO terms via the GO hierarchy \cite{pesquita2009semantic}; most proteins have more than one GO annotation, and it is difficult to create a measure that correctly evaluates similarity between two proteins with different sets of GO terms that only partially overlap; and finally, since most GO terms annotate many proteins, it is nontrivial to compute the significance of aligning a set of protein pairs while accounting for both the frequency and inter-relationships between GO terms that may appear in multiple pairs across the set of aligned pairs.